• Skip to primary navigation

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-These delicious meatballs are packed with sneaky nutrition.
-Makes a great, flavorful freezer meal!
+These delicious healthy meatballs are packed with sneaky nutrition and kids love them.
+Makes for a flavorful dinner or freezer meal in 45 minutes or less!

 Print Recipe Rate Pin for Later